micmog/CIPHER/README.md

 - Local truccation error estimates and adaptive time stepping.
 - Designed for large number of phases (10-10000), with constant computational complexity, i.e. computational cost is independent of the number of phases.
 - Efficient grand-canonical-based phase-field implementation with direct use of Compound-Energy-Formalism and other CALPHAD thermodynamic models for multi-component systems [1].
-- MPI parallelization and scalable.
+- MPI parallelization and scalable implementation.

 ## Requirements

 This software requires PETSc v3.11 and assumes PETSC_DIR and PETSC_ARCH environment variables have been set [2].
-Also included is the Roaring BitMap implementation from [3].

 ## Usage